 A student is allowed to repeat a maximum of two courses in which they earned a grade below a "C".
 The same course cannot be taken more than twice.
 Students who have utilized their repeat allowances and then go on to earn a grade below a "C" will be dismissed from the Program.
-Students must complete all pre-major courses prior to enrolling in Practice I.
+Students must complete all pre-major courses prior to enrolling in SW 351 Social Work Practice I: Introduction to Generalist Practice